-- Health education special events: Learn about healthy habits while having family fun at our special events such as seasonal activities and community events. - Mental Health Follow-up Visit Reward: Complete a mental health follow-up visit within 7 days after discharge from a mental health hospital or facility and get a \$25 reward card (ages 6 and older). - Vision Benefit: Receive an upgrade for \$110 for framed glasses or an allowance of \$90 for contact lenses or contact fittings (ages 18 and younger). - Well-child Checkups Reward: - Complete 3 well-child checkups by the age of 15 months and get a \$50 reward card. - Complete 6 well-child checkups by the age of 15 months and get a \$100 reward card. - Complete an annual checkup between the ages of 18 and 21 and get a \$25 reward card.
+- Health education special events: Learn about healthy habits while having family fun with your family at our special events, such as seasonal activities and community events. - Mental health follow-up visit reward: Complete a mental health follow-up visit within 7 days after discharge from a mental health hospital or facility and get a \$25 reward card.
+Ages 6 and older. - Vision Benefit: Receive an allowance towards upgrades of \$110 for framed glasses or \$90 for contact lenses and contact fittings.
+Ages 18 and younger. - Well-child checkups reward: - Complete 3 well-child checkups by the age of 15 months and get a \$50 reward card. - Complete 6 well-child checkups by the age of 15 months and get an additional \$100 reward card.